 Silicosis remains an ongoing problem in Michigan with former foundry workers continuing to develop severe disease.
-Michigan workers continue to be at risk of developing silicosis because of continued use of silica among abrasive blasters and inadequate controls in the construction industry, at foundries currently in operation, as well as in emerging industries with silica exposure including hydraulic fracturing [19] and engineered stone countertop fabrication.
-[20] Even without the development of silicosis, silica exposure is a risk factor for the development of lung cancer, connective tissue disease, tuberculosis and chronic obstructive pulmonary disease (COPD).[10,13,21] These risks justify tighter workplace controls for silica even if the number of new cases of silicosis continues to decline.
+In the last 10 years, the percentage of cases of silicosis from exposure to silica in foundries has decreased to 62% while cases from construction have increased to 22% and cases from mining have increased to 10% [4].
+Michigan workers continue to be at risk of developing silicosis because of continued use of silica among abrasive blasters and inadequate controls in the construction industry, at foundries currently in operation, as well as in emerging industries with silica exposure including hydraulic fracturing [21] and engineered stone countertop fabrication.
+[22] Even without the development of silicosis, silica exposure is a risk factor for the development of lung cancer, connective tissue disease, tuberculosis and chronic obstructive pulmonary disease (COPD).[11,14,23] These risks justify tighter workplace controls for silica even if the number of new cases of silicosis continues to decline.